HOME |

 The ‘N.C.1’ at the top of the manuscript page is similar to the metatextual markings found at the top of EP 531 (A1, B1) and EP 682 (A1), which are ‘V.N.C.VIII.’, ‘IX.N.C.’, and ‘N.C.
 XII.’, respectively.
 [N.C. = Notae Collegium]

-The paragraph following in the notes is a summary of the argument given in the essay.
-Kant is opposing Wolff, who viewed the principle of contradiction as being such a “unique principle,” as well as Baumgarten, who claims in §7 that the principle of contradiction is “absolutely primary” (absolute primum).
+The next paragraph in the notes summarizes the essay’s argument, in which Kant opposes Wolff (who viewed the principle of contradiction as being a “unique principle”) and Baumgarten (who claims in §7 that the principle of contradiction is “absolutely primary”).

 [3] [exponibile] Cf. Refl. #3263 (AA 16: 746).
 A proposition is exponible if it is the result of an inference, and thus analyzable into logically simpler propositions.